 Victoria Falls Zimbabwe is the only waterfall with a length of more than a kilometre and a Vic Falls Height of more than hundred meters.
 The sound of Victoria Falls can be caught from a distance of 40 kilometres.
 But the spray and mist from the falling water is rising to a height of over 400 meters and can be seen from a distance of 50 kilometers.
 Also, the local tribes used to call the waterfall Mosi-o-Tunya “The smoke that thunders”.

 Victoria Falls Zambia is actually comprised of five individual falls, of which, four of them are located on the Zimbabwe side of the border.
-These include Devil's Cataract, Main Falls, Rainbow Falls, and Horseshoe Falls.
+These include Devil's Pool, Main Falls, Rainbow Falls, and Horseshoe Falls.
 The fifth Eastern Cataract is located on the Zambia side of the border.
-So are you ready for Victoria Falls Tours & Activities?
+So are you ready for Victoria Falls Activities?

 Collection of 360 degree scenes of Victoria Falls.
 Take a virtual tour of this biggest waterfall in the world.
 Now, even those who can't make it to Africa can get an unforgettable Visit Victoria Falls.